GDevelopApp/GDevelop-documentation/docs/gdevelop5/GDevelop-Solutions-Provider-Program.md

 The program functions on a dual basis:

 #### For Professionals:
-GDevelop users operating as freelancers, consultants, agencies or companies can apply to become a GDevelop Solution Partner.
+GDevelop users operating as freelancers, consultants, agencies or companies can apply to become a GDevelop Solutions Provider.
 To be eligible, candidates must:

 - Have legal age to operate as a professional in their country
 - Demonstrate active registration and/or tax compliance as a professional entity